RSGallery2/RSGallery2_Project/Documentation/Maintenance/Maint.SlideshowConfig.md

 ## Maintenance Slideshow configuration

-Slidshow parameters can be changed here
+Slideshow parameters can be changed here

 Two files living within the slideshow code define the parameters and their values